dukesky/git_command_for_work/README.md

 ## 9.merge a local download repo to github (local don't share same commit history)

+This problem sometimes happened when you restart a previous work

 ## 10.branch change
 1. [Cherry-pick](https://git-scm.com/docs/git-cherry-pick)
 Cherry-pick apply some change introduced by existing commits